-The carbon footprint or Green House Gas (GHG) emission for the UK business, audited by British Standards Institute, decreased by 26% between 2010-20.
+The carbon footprint or Green House Gas (GHG) emission for the company, audited by British Standards Institute, has decreased by over 100% since 2019 and for the current financial year the company is carbon net positive.
 The Eaglescliffe factory was one of the first locations in the UK to be accredited to Energy Management System ISO 50001 and is now exempt from much of the new ESOS regulations.
 The low carbon strategy includes energy saving initiatives, using renewable energy and installation of biomass boilers.